-8. Instead of directly fighting with the Kharjites, Imam Ali (A) did what?
+8. Instead of directly fighting with the Kharjites, what did Imam Ali (A) do?
 9. Was Imam Ali (A) able to complete the exchange with the Kharjites without a battle?
-10 The remaining Kharjites were responsible for what horrid act?
+10. The remaining Kharjites were responsible for which horrid act?